ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Name of the file (a shell script) containing definitions of the primary and secondary experiment variables (parameters).
 This file is sourced by many scripts (e.g., the J-job scripts corresponding to each workflow task) in order to make all the experiment variables available in those scripts.
 The primary variables are defined in the default configuration script (``config_defaults.sh``) and in ``config.sh``.
 The secondary experiment variables are generated by the experiment generation script.

 ``EXTRN_MDL_ICS_VAR_DEFNS_FN``: (Default: "extrn_mdl_ics_var_defns.sh")
-   Name of the file (a shell script) containing the definitions of variables associated with the external model from which ICs are generated.
+   Name of the file (a shell script) containing the definitions of variables associated with the external model from which :term:`ICs` are generated.
 This file is created by the ``GET_EXTRN_ICS_TN`` task because the values of the variables it contains are not known before this task runs.
 The file is then sourced by the ``MAKE_ICS_TN`` task.

 ``EXTRN_MDL_LBCS_VAR_DEFNS_FN``: (Default: "extrn_mdl_lbcs_var_defns.sh")
-   Name of the file (a shell script) containing the definitions of variables associated with the external model from which LBCs are generated.
+   Name of the file (a shell script) containing the definitions of variables associated with the external model from which :term:`LBCs` are generated.
 This file is created by the ``GET_EXTRN_LBCS_TN`` task because the values of the variables it contains are not known before this task runs.
 The file is then sourced by the ``MAKE_ICS_TN`` task.

 ``WFLOW_LAUNCH_SCRIPT_FN``: (Default: "launch_FV3LAM_wflow.sh")
    Name of the script that can be used to (re)launch the experiment's Rocoto workflow.